apranger/degenerates/2017 Information.md

   - Bob N trades 1.07 and 3.08 to Josh H in exchange for Delanie Walker, Michael Crabtree, and 3.04
   - Bob N trades Delanie Walker to Adam P in exchange for Drew Brees
   - Bob N trades Ben Roethlisburger and 4.08 to Josh H for 4.04
+  - Adam P trades Dez Bryant to Zach Y in exchange for 2.02

 ### Draft Order